Optimization

 of consumers admit page speed impacts their willingness to buy

-Core Web Vitals: The New Standard
+Core Web Vitals: the new standard

+Largest Contentful Paint (LCP).
 Measures loading performance.
 Aim for LCP within 2.5 seconds.

+First Input Delay (FID).
 Measures interactivity.
 Pages should have FID less than 100ms.

-Follow this proven process to systematically improve your website's performance:
+Follow this proven process to systematically improve your website’s performance.

 Use tools like Google PageSpeed Insights and GTmetrix to identify performance bottlenecks and areas for improvement.

-Optimize Images and Media
+Optimize images and media

 Compress images, use modern formats like WebP, and implement lazy loading for off-screen content.

-Minimize and Compress Code
+Minimize and compress code

 Remove unnecessary code, minify CSS/JavaScript, and enable gzip compression on your server.